telerik/xaml-docs/controls/radgridview/troubleshooting/sum-aggregate.md

 ---
 title: Exception with Sum AggregateFuntion
 page_title: Exception with Sum AggregateFuntion
-description: Learn how to troubleshoot an error occuring when you declare an aggregate SumFunction for a column within RadGridView - Telerik's WPF DataGrid.
+description: Learn how to troubleshoot an error occuring when you declare an aggregate SumFunction for a column within RadGridView - Telerik's {{ site.framework_name }} DataGrid.
 slug: gridview-troubleshooting-sum-aggregate
 tags: exception,with,sum,aggregatefuntion
 published: True